 Through seven lessons and nine activities, students are guided through navigation, exploration and survival situations based in the Amazon rainforest.

-The Lost in the Amazon unit uses a hypothetical scenario script to guide student teams from lesson to lesson and provide motivation for the activities.
+The Lost in the Amazon unit provides a hypothetical scenario script to guide student teams from lesson to lesson and provide motivation for the activities.
 Each scene may be read aloud by the teacher to the class or students can take turns reading the scenarios out loud.
 Students can assume roles and act out the scenes within their groups.
 Working in teams encourages students to brainstorm and creatively problem solve.

 Student handouts are provided to guide students through each activity; they include answers, where applicable.
 As with many engineering challenges, some questions are open-ended and thus, have multiple answers; in general, any answer is acceptable as long as it can be adequately justified.